Games can be a great way to motivate advisors, so we asked some experts and our readers to suggest a few of the best for call centre teams.

 To take advantage of this bond, Ben’s call centre “extends this further by awarding prizes that the whole team can participate in, such as a night out, a spa day or a group lunch.”

 For other ideas of awards, read our article: Staff Incentive Schemes That Work

 4. Balls of Steel

-Ben uses “pod wars” on a team level, but also likes to award individual performance also, just in case a certain individual damages one team’s performance, and uses “balls of steel” for this purpose.
+Ben uses Pod Wars at a team level but also likes to reward individual performance, just in case a certain individual damages one team’s performance, and he uses Balls of Steel for this purpose.

 “At the end of the shift the employee with the most balls wins.”

-This game doesn’t solely have to be used for sales though, as in a service environment hitting metric targets, positive customer feedback and a “spotted doing something great” scheme could be an alternative for a sale.
+This game doesn’t solely have to be used for sales, though, as in a service environment hitting metric targets, positive customer feedback and a “spotted doing something great” scheme could be an alternative to a sale.